Linji Temple: People's Republic of China

 After the founding of PRC, the communist government confiscated the sacred temple lands and forcefully disrobed the monastic members.
 In 1982, Shi Youming (释有明) took up the post of abbot in the ruins of Linji Temple.
 In 1983, Linji Temple was listed among the first group of the National Key Buddhist Temple in Han Chinese Area by the State Council of China.
-After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party, according to the national policy of free religious belief, Linji Temple was returned to the Buddhist community and officially reopened to the public in 1984.
+After the 3rd plenary session of the 11th Central Committee of the Chinese Communist Party, according to the national policy of free religious belief, Linji Temple was returned to the Buddhist community and officially reopened to the public in 1984.

 In 1985, the Japanese Buddhist orders of Rinzai and Ōbaku schools provided financial support to restore the Chengling Stupa.
 The Mahavira Hall, Hall of Guru and monk's dormitory were added to the temple gradually.
 Zhao Puchu, the then president of the Buddhist Association of China, wrote the plaques of "Linji Temple" and "Mahavira Hall".
 On May 19, 1986, Benhuan and Makoto Shinohara (筱原大雄), both eminent descendants of Linji (Rinzai) school in China and Japan, held a canonization ceremony at the temple.

-In 2001, Yuantong Hall, Hall of Bhaisajyaguru and monk's dormitory were add to the temple.
+In 2001, the Yuantong Hall, Yaoshi Dian and monk's dormitory were add to the temple.

 Architecture

 Mahavira Hall

 The Mahavira Hall was rebuilt in 1987.
-In the center of the hall enshrines the statue of Shakyamuni with Kassapa Buddha standing on the left and Ananda on the right.
-At the back of Sakyamuni's statue are statue of Guanyin.
+In the center of the hall enshrines the statue of Shijiamouni with Kassapa Buddha standing on the left and Ananda on the right.
+At the back of Shijiamouni's statue are statue of Guanyin.
 The statues of Eighteen Arhats stand on both sides of the hall.
-Ksitigarbha stands in the southeast, Manjushri stands in the north and Samantabhadra stands in the west.
+Dizang stands in the southeast, Wenshu stands in the north and Puxian stands in the west.

 Faru Hall

 The Faru Hall enshrining the gurus of Buddhism.
-In the middle is Bodhidharma, statues of Huineng and Linji Yixuan stand on the left and right sides of Sakyamuni's statue.
+In the middle is Bodhidharma, statues of Huineng and Linji Yixuan stand on the left and right sides of Shijiamouni's statue.

 Hall of Four Heavenly Kings

-The statue of Maitreya Buddha is enshrined in the Hall of Four Heavenly Kings.
+The statue of the future Buddha Mi Le is enshrined in the Hall of Four Heavenly Kings.
 Four Heavenly Kings' portraits hang on the east and west walls, they are the eastern Dhṛtarāṣṭra, the southern Virūḍhaka, the western Virūpākṣa, and the northern Vaiśravaṇa.
-Portraits of Skanda and Lord Guan hang on the south wall.
+Portraits of the dharmapalas Weituo and Qielan hang on the south wall.